Mgrgt/project-onetasy/README.md

 # deck-create-shuffle
 Hello!
-I'm creating cards deck and shuffle them in C#.
+I'm creating deck and shuffle them in C#.